-Still, you couldn’t ask for a more outstanding example of the influence of the Digital Lifestyle Ubertrend on our voracious consumer culture.
-High definition has captured the consumer’s fancy because it delivers faces good enough to withstand the microscopic scrutiny of high-definition television.
+You couldn’t ask for a more outstanding example of the influence of the Digital Lifestyle Ubertrend on our voracious consumer culture.
+High-definition makeup has captured the consumer’s fancy because it delivers faces good enough to withstand the microscopic scrutiny of high-definition television.

-Understandably, this trend starts with the celebrity set, which has entrusted its countenance to the expert hands of makeup artists who have been using airbrush guns for years.
-Now the airbrushed look has a host of hi-def makeup suppliers, including Cargo, Christian Dior, Kett, Makeup Forever, Obsessive Compulsive, Smashbox Studios and Temptu.
+Understandably, this trend starts with the celebrity set, which has entrusted its countenance to the expert hands of makeup artists, who have been using airbrush guns for decades.
+Now the airbrushed look has spawned a host of high-definition makeup suppliers, including Cargo, Christian Dior, Kett, Makeup Forever, Obsessive Compulsive, Smashbox Studios and Temptu.

-One promising area is makeup containing natural ingredients.
-In 2007, global sales of natural and organic cosmetics were estimated at $7 billion, driven chiefly by North America and Europe, which accounted for most of the $1 billion sales increase.
+- Organic makeup – One promising area is makeup containing natural ingredients.
+In 2007, global sales of natural and organic cosmetics were estimated at $7 billion, driven chiefly by North America and Europe, which accounted for the majority of the $1 billion sales increase.
 According to Transparency Market Research, global demand for organic personal care products grew to $7.6 billion in 2012 and is expected to reach $13.2 billion by 2018.

-Factors that positively influence the cosmetics market, such as high-tech ingredients for professional results or faster and improved application, a growing priority for time-compressed consumers, bodes well for the color cosmetics market, particularly its high-definition niche.
+Factors that positively influence the cosmetics market, such as high-tech ingredients for professional results or faster and improved application, are a growing priority for consumers suffering from Time Compression.